Saving the Appearances: §2: Collective Representations

 if the particles, or the unrepresented, are in fact all that is independently there, then the world we all accept as real is in fact a system of collective representations.

 (The book considers not merely representations and the "unrepresented," but also the "represented.")

 In chapter one, Barfield refers to the unrepresented as that which exists entirely independently of human consciousness.
 Before human beings came into existence, the unrepresented existed.
 But now that human beings exist, when our perceptual systems and our consciousness interact with the unrepresented, a phenomenal world is produced, which is the world of collective representations.

-Barfield argues that in perception it is important to note two things: (1) "we must not confuse the percept with its cause" (for example, if particles/waves cause sounds, we must recognize that the experience of sound is no more like the theorized waves/particles than drops of rain are like the sight of a rainbow) and (2) we do not perceive with a sense-organ alone, but with a great part of our whole human being.
+Barfield argues that in perception: (1) "we must not confuse the percept with its cause" (for example, if particles/waves cause sounds, we must recognize that the experience of sound is no more like the theorized waves/particles than drops of rain are like the sight of a rainbow) and (2) we do not perceive with a sense-organ alone, but with a great part of our whole human being.
 Much besides mere sense perception is necessary.
 Without things "like mental habits, memory, imagination, feeling and ... will" the world would be a blooming, buzzing confusion.
 Barfield insists that these two maxims are consistent with almost any theory of perception: perception depends to a large extent upon the thinking activity—conscious and mostly less than conscious—of perceivers.